moshiko1988/TodoApp-frontend/README.md

   > to remove a list click on the red X button next to the list.
   > to edit a list click on the edit button.

-  > all lists are privet and  will be automaticly saved under the user account.
+  > all lists are privet and  will be automatically saved under the user account.